 Taking a Dog on Public Transport in Los Angeles

-While in Los Angeles not surprisingly we didn’t use the public transport system, as we picked up a car at the airport on arrival (and dropped it off again when flying out).
+While in Los Angeles we didn’t use public transport, as we picked up a car at the airport (and dropped it off again when flying out).
 There is however a public transport system, known as the “Metro”, with both trains and buses.
 This map gives a good overview of the system.

 The Metro allows small pets on board.
 Well, there isn’t exactly a size limit, but considering pets need to be secured in an enclosed carrier, it’s not feasible with larger pets.
 The pet in its carrier shouldn’t block the aisle or doorway, take up a seat (or stop someone sitting in a seat) and of course not interfere with the comfort of other customers.
 For more information including detailed guidelines on what constitutes a service animal, see this page.